Adolescent sexuality: Same-sex attractions among adolescents

-Adolescent girls and boys who are attracted to others of the same sex are strongly affected by their surroundings in that adolescents often decide to express their sexualities or keep them secret depending on certain factors in their societies.
+Adolescents who are attracted to others of the same sex are strongly affected by their surroundings in that adolescents often decide to express their sexualities or keep them secret depending on certain factors in their societies.
 These factors affect girls and boys differently.
 If girls’ schools and religions are against same sex attractions, they pose the greatest obstacles to girls who experience same sex attractions.
 These factors were not listed as affecting boys as much.
-The researchers suggest that maybe this is because not only are some religions against same-sex attraction, but they also encourage traditional roles for women and do not believe that women can carry out these roles as lesbians.
+Researchers suggest that maybe this is because not only are some religions against same-sex attraction, but they also encourage traditional roles for women and do not believe that women can carry out these roles as lesbians.
 Schools may affect girls more than boys because strong emphasis is placed on girls to date boys, and many school activities place high importance on heterosexuality (such as cheerleading).
 Additionally, the idea of not conforming to typical male gender roles inhibited many boys from openly expressing their same-sex attraction.
 The worry of conforming to gender roles did not inhibit girls from expressing their same-gender preferences as much, because society is generally more flexible about their gender expression.

 Researchers such as Lisa Diamond are interested in how some adolescents depart from the socially constructed norms of gender and sexuality.
 She found that some girls, when faced with the option of choosing "heterosexual", "same-sex attracted" or "bisexual", preferred not to choose a label because their feelings do not fit into any of those categories.